STEP 1: Obtain DUNS Number

 If your organization does not yet have a DUNS number, or no one knows it, visit the Dun & Bradstreet (D&B) website or call 1-866-705-5711 to register or search for a DUNS number.

 Registering for a DUNS number is free of charge, so if you encounter any organizations or websites soliciting a fee or charge to acquire a DUNS number it is likely a scam or fraudulent.

 You will need all of the information listed below to obtain a DUNS number:

 - Organization address

-- Name of the CEO/organization owner
+- Name of the chief executive officer (CEO) or organization owner

 - Year the organization started